SpinDoctorMRI/SpinDoctor/README.md

 	* or by manually defining a subclass of the `Sequence` class

+## Authors

+Jing-Rebecca Li, Syver Døving Agdestein, Chengran Fang, Van-Dang Nguyen, Try Nguyen Tran.

 ## How to cite us

-The paper about SpinDoctor can be found at https://arxiv.org/abs/1902.01025.
+The original paper about SpinDoctor can be found at https://arxiv.org/abs/1902.01025.

-If you use our software for research, please consider citing us:
+If you use our software for research, please cite us:

 ```bibtex
 @article{Li2019,